Industry Analysis & Industry Trends

 As domestic conditions strengthen during the year, the UK operations of tap and valve manufacturers are expected to generate revenue of £1.4 billion in 2014-15, an increase of 2.8%... purchase to read more

 Industry Report - Industry Investment Chapter

 The level of capital intensity is determined by comparing the human and capital equipment factors of production, using wages and depreciation costs as proxies.
 Comparatively high depreciation costs are indicative of a high level of investment in depreciable assets, such as buildings and equipment; therefore, high capital intensity.
 Conversely, comparatively high wage costs are indicative of high labour intensity.

-The industry has a low level of capital intensity with a capital-to-labour ratio of 1:13.9 in 2013-14.
-This indicates that for every pound spent on capital; £13.9 will be spent on labour.
-Capital costs are low, due to the relatively low use of volume production line methods.
-On the other hand, labour costs are relatively high in this industry... purchase to read more
+The industry has a low level of capital intensity with a capital-to-labour ratio of 1:11.95 in 2014-15.
+This indicates that for every £1.00 spent on capital £11.95 is spent on labour.
+Capital costs are low due to the relatively low use of volume production line methods.
+On the other hand, labour costs are reasonably high... purchase to read more